garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 Lift in the Blue Sky Basin to avoid the potential of pushing from the bottom of Pete's Express Lift back to the Skyline Express/TeaCup Express lift areas.
 Given it's so remote, Blue Sky Basin has to close early, so we headed back over into the Back Bowls.
-In Tea Cup Bowl, got knee-deep runs as the storm kept hammering.
+In Tea Cup Bowl, we got knee-deep runs as the storm kept hammering.

 Eventually, the Back Bowls closed